rhowardiv/git-guilt/README.md

 Calculates the change in blame between two commits, or the blame for the entire repository tree at a particular commit.

+`git-guilt` is also available as a [Bitbucket add-on](https://gitguilt.com/bitbucket/atlassian-connect.json).

 ## Usage

      git-guilt [options] [<since>] [<until>]